SaschaNes/saturn/README.md

 ```
 sudo apt install etcd
 ```

+All nodes should be able to connect via ssh without a password.
+So create and copy ssh-keys on all nodes.

 After that you will need to configure etcd.
 Navigate to ```/etc/etcd/``` and edit the ```etcd.conf``` file.